 The Speciality Food Show is a great place to discover new food producers and identify food trends.
 The highlight this year was this stand that was showcasing this unusual beef from 16 year old cattle from the Basque country.
 Being a total Beef Geek, I was drawn to this stand by the aroma of beef frying on the hot plate.

-This meat is sold by The Txogitxu Meat company who sources this from small farmers in the region.
+This Txuleta or chuleta meat is sold by The Txogitxu Meat company who sources it from small farmers in the Basque region.
 They currently supply meat to top restaurants in Spain including Juan Mari Arzak’s 3 star establishment in San Sebastian.

 Beef from such old cattle is a real rarity here.
 Most commercially reared cattle for the supermarkets are slaughtered at 1-2 years old as it is not economically feasible to keep them longer.
-They fatten them up quick and sell them quicker.
+They fatten them up quick and sell them cheap, usually for dog food.

 In Spain, the most popular cut is the massive T Bone which is cooked whole on a hot plate, with a big handful of salt placed on the meat while cooking to enhance the flavours.
 This is served whole on the table as a sharing platter.
 Looking at the hunks of meat on display, you are instantly struck by the thick layer of buttery yellow fat and the dark red colour of the meat and the wonderful marbelling.
 I got to taste a few slices of this meat and it is tender and had a beefy but not overly gamey flavour.

-What’s so special about these 16 year old Basque cattle?
+What’s so special about these 16 year old Basque cows?

 From their brochure, it was not possible to tell what breed they were and all the other questions one would typically ask.
 I have asked all these questions and more via email and will update this post when I get a reply.